Running a restaurant successfully is about great food, customer service, and managing your finances smartly.

 A restaurant’s prime cost consists of its two essential costs:

-- the cost of goods sold (COGS), which includes expenses related to food and beverages,
+- The cost of goods sold (restaurant COGS), which includes expenses related to food and beverages,

 Prime costs, often called direct costs, encompass expenses directly tied to producing or providing goods and services.